 In our commitment to widening experiences and extending the boundaries of learning.
-During 2020-21 we have had specialist support from 4Ward for PE including the teaching of classes, clubs and CPD opportunities for new teachers.
-Our to introduce a pupil based sports coaching team aims to promote sport and games for children in Key Stage 1 at lunch times, supporting the development of physical skills as well as other interpersonal skills such as teamwork, co-operation and listening to and following instructions.
+Physical wellbeing is of a high importance and children engage in a daily run as well as their PE lessons.
+A Year 6 pupil group supports the children in Reception and KS1 at lunch times promoting the development of physical skills as well as other interpersonal skills such as teamwork, co-operation and listening to and following instructions.
 All year groups, from reception to Year 6, have a term of swimming lessons at the local swimming pool.
 With our strong play ethos and value for outdoor learning, all year groups have forest school sessions throughout the year, in all weathers.
-In September, this begins with a weekly session for all Reception and Year 1 pupis.
-We have dedicated leaders for art and music and have musicians in residence to teach music lessons and instrument tuition for whole classes or individual children including a wide range of instruments which increases as the children get older.
+Outdoor learning opportunities across the curriculum are maximised by class teachers in addition to this.
+We have a dedicated leader for art and music and have musicians in residence to teach music lessons and instrument tuition for individual children including a range of instruments which increases as the children get older.
 Trips and visitors to school are embedded within our curriculum as we strive to provide enriched opportunities for the children.